ing-MARWA/Breast-Cancer-Detection/README.md

 This project showcases the application of deep learning in medical imaging for breast cancer detection.
 By integrating the trained model into a user-friendly web app, the project aims to provide accessible and convenient tools for healthcare professionals in their efforts to diagnose and treat breast cancer effectively.

 The code, dataset, and web app provide valuable resources for further research and development in the field of medical imaging and deep learning applications in healthcare.

-Feel free to explore the codebase, dataset, and web app to gain insights into breast cancer detection and classification.
-If you have any questions or feedback, please don’t hesitate to reach out.
-Thank you for your interest in this project.

----
-Hope this helps!
-If you need further assistance or modifications, please feel free to ask.